openhab/openhab1-addons/bundles/action/org.openhab.action.tinkerforge/README.md

 ## Prerequisites

-The action service depends on the TinkerForge binding (1.x) being installed and configured.
+The action service depends on the TinkerForge Binding (1.x) being installed and configured.
 Add at least a hosts configuration value in the binding's configuration.

 ## Actions